eugenebokhan/eugenebokhan.github.io/_posts/2021-05-08-introduction-to-metal-compute-part-one.md

 - GPU side: write our image editing kernel.
 - CPU side: write encoder for the kernel.
 - CPU side: image to texture conversion and kernel dispatching.
-- Replace UIKit image drawing with metal.
+- Replace UIKit image drawing with Metal.

 See you in the next part!